-The Day-ahead Energy Market is a forward market in which hourly clearing prices are calculated for each hour of the next operating day based on generation offers, demand bids, increment offers, decrement bids and bilateral transaction schedules submitted into the Dayahead Energy Market.
-The Day-ahead Energy Market enables participants to purchase and sell energy at binding Day-ahead Locational Marginal Prices (LMPs).
-The components of Day-ahead hourly LMPs are the Day-ahead System Energy Price, Day-ahead Congestion Price, and the Day-ahead Loss Price.
+The Day-ahead Energy Market is a forward market in which hourly clearing prices are calculated for each hour of the next operating day based on generation offers, demand bids, increment offers, decrement bids and bilateral transaction schedules submitted into the Day-ahead Energy Market.

+The Day-ahead Energy Market enables participants to purchase and sell energy at binding Day-ahead LMPs.

 - It also allows transmission customers to schedule bilateral transactions at binding Dayahead congestion charges based on the differences in the Congestion Prices between the transaction source and sink. - Load Serving Entities (LSEs) may submit hourly demand schedules, including any price sensitive demand, for the amount of demand that they wish to lock-in at Day-ahead prices. - Any generator that is a PJM generation capacity resource that has a Reliability Pricing Model (RPM) or Fixed Resource Requirement (FRR) Resource Commitment must submit a bid schedule into the Day-ahead Energy Market even if it is self-scheduled or unavailable due to outage.
-Other generators have the option to bid into the Day-ahead Energy Market. - Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Day-ahead EnergyMarket and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time EnergyMarket. - Curtailment Service Providers (CSPs) may submit demand reduction bids.
+Other generators have the option to bid into the Day-ahead Energy Market. - Transmission customers may submit fixed, dispatchable or 'up to' congestion bid bilateral transaction schedules into the Day-ahead Energy Market and may specify whether they are willing to pay congestion charges or wish to be curtailed if congestion occurs in the Real-time Energy Market. - Curtailment Service Providers (CSPs) may submit demand reduction bids.

-After the daily quote period closes, PJM calculates the Day-ahead schedule based on the bids, offers and schedules submitted, using the scheduling programs described throughout Section 52 of this Manual, based on least-cost, security constrained resource commitment and dispatch for each hour of the next operating day.
+After the daily quote period closes, PJM calculates the Day-ahead schedule based on the bids, offers and schedules submitted, using the scheduling programs described throughout Section 5 of this Manual, based on least-cost, security constrained resource commitment and dispatch for each hour of the next operating day.
 The Day-ahead scheduling process incorporates PJM reliability requirements and reserve obligations into the analysis.
 The resulting Day-ahead hourly schedules, generated by the dispatch run, and Day-ahead LMPs, generated by the pricing run, represent binding financial commitments to the market participants.
-Financial Transmission Rights (FTRs) are accounted for at the Day-ahead Congestion Price component of LMP values (see PJM Manual 06: Financial Transmission Rights).